 Insurance.
 Gross margins could be impacted by fluctuations in insurance accruals related to our deductibles in the period in which such adjustments are made.
-As of December 31, 2009, we carried insurance policies for the following, which were subject to certain deductibles: workers' compensation, general liability and automobile liability.
+As of December 31, 2010, we carried insurance policies, which were subject to certain deductibles, for workers' compensation, general liability, automobile liability and other coverages.
 Losses up to the deductible amounts are accrued based upon our estimates of the ultimate liability for claims reported and an estimate of claims incurred but not yet reported.
 The determination of such estimated losses and their appropriateness are reviewed by management and updated at least quarterly.

 Project Bonding Requirements.
-Approximately 31.9%, 22.2% and 37.2% of our business by revenue for the years ended December 31, 2007, 2008 and 2009 respectively, required surety bonds or other means of financial assurance to secure contractual performance.
+Approximately 22.2%, 37.2% and 32.8% of our business by revenue for the years ended December 31, 2008, 2009 and 2010 respectively, required surety bonds or other means of financial assurance to secure contractual performance.
 If we fail to perform or pay subcontractors and vendors, the customer may demand that the surety provide services or make payments under the bond.
 We must reimburse the surety for any expenses or outlays it incurs.
 To date, we have not been required to make any reimbursements to our surety for claims against the bonds.
-As of December 31, 2009, the total amount of bonded backlog was approximately \$80.0 million, which represented 39.2% of our backlog at that time.
+As of December 31, 2010, the total amount of bonded backlog was approximately \$278.7 million, which represented 53.5% of our backlog at that time.

 Estimation, Fleet Utilization and Bidding.
 We operate a centrally-managed fleet in an effort to achieve the highest equipment utilization.
 We also develop internal equipment rates to reflect our true equipment costs, which in turn, provide our business units with appropriate cost information to estimate bids for new projects more accurately.
 Availability of equipment for a particular contract is determined by our internal fleet ordering process which is designed to optimize the use of internal fleet assets and allocate equipment costs to individual contracts.
 We believe these processes allow us to utilize our equipment efficiently, which leads to improved gross margins.
-We also believe our teams of trained estimators help us to determine potential costs and revenues and make informed decisions on whether to bid for a project and, if bid, the rates to use in making that bid.
-The ability to accurately estimate labor needs and material costs in connection with a new project can also lead to improved gross margins.
+We also believe our teams of trained estimators help us to determine potential costs and revenues and make informed decisions on whether to bid for a project and, if bid, the rates to use in estimating the costs for that bid.
+The ability to accurately estimate labor, equipment, subcontractor and material costs in connection with a new project can also lead to improved gross margins.